Coderangshu/Kaggle-Titanic/README.md

 Working on Kaggle-Dataset
-we also implement github actions for CI/CD using cml (similR TO DevOps)
+we also implement github actions for CI/CD using cml (similar to DevOps)